edmundmiller/edmundmiller.dev/src/content/post/pixi-bioinformatics.md

 ---
-title: Pixi: A Fresh Approach to Conda Package Management
+title: Simplify Your Bioinformatics Workflow with Pixi: A Fresh Take on Conda
 description: How to adopt pixi on an HPC cluster near you.
 Simplify your bioinformatics workflow today, with Pixi!
 draft: true
 publish: 2024-08-21